red-hat-storage/RHCS-vagrant/README.md

 	* docker service is enabled and started (using overlay2 on a separate logical volume)
   * `ceph-ansible`'s `site-docker.yml` playbook was executed
   * the selected ceph roles were installed in containers on the OSD nodes (one per node)
+    * as of today containerized iSCSI is not yet supported
 	* cluster is up and in HEALTHY state
 * If you decided to deploy `ceph-metrics`
   * an additional VM will run `ceph-metrics` dashboard components